linode/docs/docs/guides/applications/containers/install-docker-compose/index.md

 modified_by:
   name: Sam Foo
 title: "How to Install Docker Compose"
+title_meta: "Imstall Docker Compose"
-published: 2018-01-08
+published: 2023-04-18
 headless: true
 aliases: ['/applications/containers/install-docker-compose/']
+authors: ["Jared Kobos"]
 ---

 <!--- Installation instructions for Docker Compose -->

-Docker Compose comes in plugin and standalone variants.
+Docker Compose is available in plugin and standalone variants.
 However, Docker's official documentation prioritizes the plugin.
 Further, the plugin has a straightforward installation and works well with past Docker Compose commands.

 These steps thus show how to install the Docker Compose plugin.
 If you are interested in installing the standalone Docker Compose application, follow the Docker's [official installation guide](https://docs.docker.com/compose/install/other/#on-linux).